-We’ve added a Q&A with actress Anne Louise Lambert (Miranda) and more outtakes to our Picnic at Hanging Rock online exhibition, 40 Years of Mystery.
+We’ve added a Q&A with actress Anne Louise Lambert (Miranda) and more outtakes to our online Picnic at Hanging Rock curated collection.

-Anne Louise Lambert, who played Miranda in Picnic at Hanging Rock visited the NFSA in August 2015 to help celebrate the 40th anniversary of the film and launch our online exhibition, Picnic at Hanging Rock: 40 Years of Mystery.
+Anne Louise Lambert, who played Miranda in Picnic at Hanging Rock visited the NFSA in August 2015 to help celebrate the 40th anniversary of the film and launch our online collection about Picnic at Hanging Rock.
 She attended a special screening of the film in Arc cinema and spoke with Cris Kennedy afterwards, also taking questions from the audience.You can watch clips from the Q&A with Anne Louise Lambert in the YouTube playlist below.

 The playlist includes each question as an individual clip as well as a 20-minute clip of the entire Q&A. She answers questions about returning to Hanging Rock in recent years; how the film changed her life; what it was like as a young actress working with director Peter Weir; what she would change now about her performance; and her reactions to seeing the film again after many years.